basim1295/british-airways-customer-behaviour-forage/README.md

 **Approach.**
 - Defined three eligibility tiers (Tier 1 = First / Club World cabin; Tier 2 = Club Europe or Gold status; Tier 3 = Silver or oneworld Sapphire+)
-- Grouped flights along two axes — **haul type** (Short / Long) and **time of day** (Morning / Lunchtime / Afternoon / Evening) — producing 8 flight groupings, each with representative destinations
+- Grouped flights along two axes - **haul type** (Short / Long) and **time of day** (Morning / Lunchtime / Afternoon / Evening), producing 8 flight groupings, each with representative destinations
 - Estimated the Tier 1 / 2 / 3 percentage split for each grouping based on the assumption that cabin allocation and loyalty-tier composition vary by route type and departure time
 - Wrote a four-question justification covering the grouping method, why it makes sense for demand modelling, the assumptions taken, and how the model extends to schedule changes

-**Key design choice.** Grouping by route type rather than by specific flight or destination means the same table works for any future schedule — new routes get slotted into an existing group by matching their haul length and departure window, so Airport Planning never has to rebuild the model when the schedule changes.
+**Key design choice.** Grouping by route type rather than by specific flight or destination means the same table works for any future schedule.
+New routes get slotted into an existing group by matching their haul length and departure window, so Airport Planning never has to rebuild the model when the schedule changes.

 ---